-- (5) In the event of his separation from service with ODP without Cause or for Good Reason within 24 months after the effective date of a CIC, Mr. Gannfors will vest in full in his 2019, 2020 and 2021 Restricted Stock Unit Awards (annual grants).
-For his 2019, 2020 and 2021 TSR Performance Share Awards, he will vest at the earned rate as if the effective date of the hypothetical change in control of December 25, 2021 were also the last day of the performance period.
-For his 2019, 2020 and 2021 FCF Performance Share Awards, he will vest at target.
-The amount included in the table for Restricted Stock Units and FCF Performance Share Awards reflects the number of shares that would vest multiplied by the closing stock price of our common stock on December 23, 2021 of \$38.99. - (6) If the surviving entity in a change in control does not assume his awards, Mr. Gannfors will vest in full in his 2019, 2020 and 2021 Restricted Stock Unit Awards (annual grants).
-His 2019, 2020 and 2021 TSR Performance Share Awards will vest at the earned rate as if the effective date of the hypothetical change in control of December 25, 2021 were also the last day of the performance period if the surviving entity does not assume his awards and his 2019, 2020 and 2021 FCF Performance Share Award will vest at target.
-The amount included in the table for Restricted Stock Units and FCF Performance Share Awards reflects the number of shares that would vest multiplied by the closing stock price of ODP's stock on December 23, 2021 of \$38.99. - (7) Reflects a payment under Mr. Gannfors letter agreement effective March 24, 2017 equal to the sum of: (i) 18 times Mr. Gannfors monthly base salary in effect on December 25, 2021, and (ii) 18 times the difference of ODP's monthly COBRA premium for the type of ODP provided group health plan coverage in effect on that date for Mr. Gannfors and his active employee charge for such coverage. - (8) Reflects a payment under the CIC Plan equal to the sum of: (i) two times the sum of: Mr. Gannfors' base salary in effect on December 25, 2021 and Mr. Gannfors' average annual bonus for the prior 3 fiscal years, and (ii) 18 times the difference of ODP's monthly COBRA premium for the type of ODP provided group health plan coverage in effect on that date for Mr. Gannfors and his active employee charge for such coverage.
-In the event of a change in control, as defined under Section 280G of the Code, and a termination of Mr. Gannfors' employment on December 25, 2021, the total payments for Mr. Gannfors under the foregoing arrangement equal \$5,559,966, including \$2,866,002 for the accelerated vesting of his restricted stock and performance shares.
-However, these payments are subject to reduction if the parachute amounts associated with the payments under Section 280G of the Code equal or exceed three times Mr.Gannfors' average taxable compensation received from ODP for the five-year period ending December 31, 2020, and if he would receive more on an after-tax basis by reducing the payments than he would receive by getting all the payments and paying the 20% excise tax imposed by Section 4999 of the Code.
+- (6) If the surviving entity in a change in control does not assume his awards, Mr. Gannfors will vest in full in 2020, 2021, and 2022 Restricted Stock Unit Awards.
+His 2020, 2021, and 2022 TSR Performance Share Awards will vest at the earned rate as if the effective date of the hypothetical change in control of December 31, 2022 were also the last day of the performance period if the surviving entity does not assume his awards and his 2020 and 2021 FCF Performance Share Award will vest at target.
+The amount included in the table for Restricted Stock Units and Performance Share Awards (TSR and FCF) reflects the number of shares that would vest multiplied by the closing stock price of The ODP Corporation's stock on December 30, 2022 of \$45.54. - (7) Reflects a payment under Mr. Gannfor's letter agreement effective April 17, 2017 equal to the sum of: (i) 1.5 times Mr. Gannfor's annual base salary in effect on December 31, 2022 and (ii) 18 times the difference of The ODP Corporation's monthly COBRA premium for the type of The ODP Corporation provided group health plan coverage in effect on that date for Mr. Gannfors and his active employee charge for such coverage. - (8) Reflects a payment under the CIC Plan equal to the sum of: (i) two times the sum of: Mr. Gannfor's base salary in effect on December 31, 2022 and the average of Mr. Gannfor's annual incentive payments for the three consecutive fiscal years immediately preceding the 2022 fiscal year, and (ii) 18 times the difference of The ODP Corporation's monthly COBRA premium for the type of The ODP Corporation provided group health plan coverage in effect on that date for Mr. Gannfors and his active employee charge for such coverage.
+In the event of a change in control, as defined under Section 280G of the Internal Revenue Code, and a termination of Mr. Gannfor's employment on December 31, 2022, the total payments for Mr. Gannfors under the foregoing arrangement equal \$7,525,454, including \$4,653,644 for the accelerated vesting of his restricted stock and performance shares.
+However, these payments are subject to reduction if the parachute amounts associated with the payments under Section 280G of the Code equal or exceed three times Mr. Gannfor's average taxable compensation received from The ODP Corporation for the five-year period ending December 31, 2021, and if he would receive more on an after-tax basis by reducing the payments than he would receive by getting all the payments and paying the 20% excise tax imposed by Section 4999 of the Code.
 Under the provisions, the severance payable to Mr. Gannfors would not be reduced, as his after-tax benefit is higher in the event he receives all severance payments and incurs all applicable income and excise taxes.